B-rrrrrr/obsidian_books/Characters/Bloom Family/Marion "Molly" Bloom.md

 Wife of [[Leopold Bloom]]
 Mother of [[Milly]] and [[Rudy]]
-Is in bed the whole time
+Is at home in bed today
-Participates in the choir
+Might be having an affair with [[Blazes Boylan]] Participates in the choir